 Counselling provides support for young people facing personal trauma, bereavement, difficult home circumstances, stress, bullying or abuse.
 It also contributes to the broader agenda of improving educational outcomes for all pupils by tackling their barriers to learning.

-The one to one support provided conforms to the current best practice and professional standards for school based counselling, specifically in respect of counsellor qualifications, supervision policy and safe working practices.
+The one to one support provided conforms to the current best practice and professional standards for school based counselling, specifically for counsellor qualifications, supervision policy and safe working practices.

 Delivery of service

 The Independent Counselling Service for Schools (ICSS) is provided under contractual arrangements by organisation(s) that have undergone a public tendering process.
 The service is delivered using standards and protocols based on good counselling practice within the organisational context of the school.

 To read more information about the counselling service, go to: